All Episodes

 Okay, you've got a great ethics guy in the Oval Office.

-So you're you're good there.
+So you're good there.

 But you've also got a guy who's going to want to get things done and does it by attracting Democrats and independents to vote for him, which makes it easy for him to do deals with the Democrats.

-I mean, if the Republican Party is newly constituted by virtue of an expansion of independents who are liberal and Democrats who are liberal voting for it, and they're all happy and hunky-dory with how McCain and the Democrat Congress work together to get Democrat things done.
+I mean, if the Republican Party is newly constituted by virtue of an expansion of independents who are liberal and Democrats who are liberal voting for it, and they're all happy and hunky-dory with how McCain and the Democrat Congress work together to get Democrat things done, why would that version of the Republican Party lose in four years?

 See, you and I want the same things.